kaisenlinux/manpages-dev/category/ZIP/zstd.md

        --maxdict=#
               Limit dictionary to specified size (default: 112640).

        -#     Use  #  compression  level during training (optional).
-Will generate statistics more tuned for selected compression level, resulting in a small  compres‐ sion ratio improvement for this level.
+Will generate statistics more tuned for selected compression level, resulting in a small compression ratio improvement for this level.

        -B#    Split input files in blocks of size # (default: no split)

        --dictID=#
               A dictionary ID is a locally unique ID that a decoder can use to verify it is using the right dictionary.
-By default, zstd will create a 4-bytes ran‐ dom number ID.
+By default, zstd will create a 4-bytes random number ID.
 It´s  possible to  give  a precise number instead.
 Short numbers have an advantage : an ID < 256 will only need 1 byte in the compressed frame header, and an ID < 65536 will only need 2 bytes.
               This compares favorably to 4 bytes default.
 However, it´s up to the dictionary manager to not assign twice the same ID to 2 different dictionaries.

        --train-cover[=k#,d=#,steps=#,split=#,shrink[=#]]
               Select parameters for the default dictionary builder algorithm named cover.
 If d is not specified, then it tries d = 6 and d = 8.
-If k is  not  speci‐ fied,  then  it tries steps values in the range [50, 2000].
+If k is not specified, then it tries steps val‐ ues in the range [50, 2000].
 If steps is not specified, then the default value of 40 is used.
 If split is not specified or split <= 0, then the default value of 100 is used.
-Requires that d <= k.
+Re‐ quires that d <= k.
 If shrink flag is not used, then the default value for shrinkDict of 0 is used.
-If shrink is not specified, then the default value for shrinkDictMaxRegression of 1 is used.
+If shrink is not specified, then the default value  for  shrinkDictMaxRegres‐ sion of 1 is used.

               Selects segments of size k with highest score to put in the dictionary.
 The score of a segment is computed by the sum of the frequencies of all the subsegments of size d.
-Generally d should be in the range [6, 8], occasionally up to 16, but the algorithm will run faster with d <=  8.
+Gener‐ ally d should be in the range [6, 8], occasionally up to 16, but the algorithm will run faster with d <= 8.
 Good values for k vary widely based on the input  data,  but  a  safe range is [2 * d, 2000].
-If split is 100, all input samples are used for both training and test‐ ing to find optimal d and k to build dictionary.
+If split is 100, all input samples are used for both training and testing to find optimal d and k to build dictionary.
 Supports multithreading if zstd is compiled with threading support.
 Having shrink enabled takes a truncated dictionary of minimum size and doubles in size until compression ratio of the truncated dictionary is at most shrinkDictMaxRegression% worse than the compression ratio of the largest dictionary.

               Examples: